WormBase/wormbase_rest/platforms/datomic/README.md

    C/C++: multiple options.
 REST+EDN certainly works.
 Embedding the Peer library and accessing via JNI would be more performant.

+   Update: Cognitect have recently released the [Transit](https://github.com/cognitect/transit-format) format, which looks like it may largely replace EDN as the data format for the Datomic REST interface.
+This may make life easier.
+I've asked on the mailing list about timescales for this (and also about doing bulk entity queries over the REST API).

 6. Licensing?
 Commercial support?
 Pricing?